 - Bad breath or bad taste in the mouth

 Even if you are not experiencing any of these symptoms, it is critical to keep up with your regular dental visits.
-Your dentist can detect the signs of a deep cavity even before you can.
+Your dentist can detect the signs of a deep cavity or infection even before you can.
 The earlier you receive proper care, the more comfortable you will be!

 What Does Root Canal Therapy Involve?

 During a root canal, your dentist will remove the infected tooth pulp and disinfect the root canals inside your tooth.
 Once the infection is resolved, your dentist will fill in the root canals to prevent further infection.
-Dr. Erickson will likely recommend a dental crown to fortify the tooth and restore its strength and aesthetic.
+We will likely recommend a dental crown to fortify the tooth and restore its strength and aesthetic.

-If you have questions about root canal therapy, or would like to schedule your exam, please contact our office today.
+If you have questions about root canal therapy or would like to schedule your exam, please contact our office today.